TheJedinator/personal_site/_posts/2024-12-19-work-setup.md

 ---
 layout: post
-title: A problem of my own design
+title: 2024 Mac work station setup
 ---

 I have been reading a few posts by others about their setups and felt inspired